 - Replacement of all level crossings by bridges or diversions

 - Effective crewing and station staffing levels focused on the needs of the passenger, with rostering agreements to enable a seven-day railway.

-- Rail is the most sustainable form of transport, investment in new trains and electrification can make rail even more sustainable contributing to emissions targets and the environment
+- Rail is the most sustainable form of transport, investment in new trains and electrification would make rail even more sustainable, contributing to emissions targets and the environment

 - A holistic approach to railway economics is essential so that rail is costed against the wide range of economic, social and environmental benefits rail delivers